MopigamesYT/anxietymod/scenes/act1.md

 (...500)

-n: YOU'VE SUCCESSFULLY PROTECTED YOUR HUMAN'S PHYSICAL + SOCIAL + MORAL NEEDS
+n: YOU'VE SUCCESSFULLY PROTECTED YOUR DICKHEAD'S PHYSICAL + SOCIAL + SEX NEEDS

 n: WHY, LOOK HOW GRATEFUL THEY ARE!

 (...500)

-n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY CONTROL THEIR ACTIONS
+n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY FUCK THEM

 `bb({mouth:"smile", eyes:"normal"});`